FelicePollano/FFF/README.md

 ```

 ## VSCode ADDIN
-Providing that fff is available to launch on your system ( ie install in path or /usr/local/bin) there is an available extension you can download from the Release package, exposing the command FFF.
-This allow you to search and point and click to go to the search results.
+Providing that fff is available to launch on your system ( ie install in path or /usr/local/bin) there is an available extension you can download from the Release, or in the path src/vscode-addin/fff/fff-x.x.x.vsix, exposing the command FFF.
+This allow you to search and point and click to go to the found results.
-This is a fast search alternative to the one provided by vscode itself
+This is a fast search alternative to the one provided by vscode itself.

 ![image](https://user-images.githubusercontent.com/73569/149669270-8d389d38-c0aa-43ba-86eb-c2303a6dc504.png)

 ## tool build